Altinum: Archaeological and remote sensing studies

-Between 2012 and 2015 Ca' Foscari University of Venice carried out surveys in an area in the east of the town, where a 2000 a geophysical survey indicated an urban area, roads and a building with an apse which correspond to the area of the late Republic monumental town gate.
+Between 2012 and 2015, Ca' Foscari University of Venice carried out surveys in an area in the east of the town, where in 2000 a geophysical survey indicated an urban area, roads and a building with an apse, which correspond to the area of the late Republic monumental town gate.
 In the 2007 survey it came out blurred.
 Between 1989 and 1990 there was a geophysical survey in this area and the one next to it to the east.
-A series of plinths along the main canal and a secondary canal which branches from it were identified.
+A series of plinths along the main canal and a secondary canal, which branches from it were identified.
 This tallies with some 1972 samplings on the eastern bank of the secondary canal which found the foundations of a brick quay resting on wooden piling and seven rectangular plinths related to a big building which is identified as a warehouse.
 This suggests that it was a commercial area.